Staying motivated is sometimes hard

 I like to create new features and projects from scratch with new technologies and ideas.
 If you can see your success quickly while working and you move forward fast this keeps your motivation going.
 Seeing pieces come together and people liking your work creates intrinsic motivation because you can see your impact of work and therefore you like to work on this because it is fun.

 Working on complex stuff where you need to consider 1000 different things, not knowing all moving parts and dealing with issues all the time, needs a lot of discipline and perseverance.
 If you are stuck on something for a long time it’s easy to loose motivation and start procrastination.
-Finishing work requires external motivators like people waiting for the outcome of your work or you getting paid to spend this time on stuff that is not really fun.
+Finishing work requires external/extrinsic motivators like people waiting for the outcome of your work or you getting paid to spend this time on stuff that is not really fun.

 Motivation is tricky, programming should be fun.
 Programming and creating new things is such a nice thing that can make me really happy.
 But a lot of programming at work or in open source is just not fun (maintenance).
 Possibly the best thing we can do as programmers is to find a good balance between creation and maintenance to get just the right amount of motivation to keep on finding joy in what we do.